groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/net/metadata/description/ppsm.md

     block:
     - title_left: "Redact Description from PPSM Document"
       content_left: |
         Following code allows you to search and redact sensitive data from a PPSM document.
-You can set scope for redaction by setting filter, e.g. to MetadataFilter.Company. - it will leave the regular expressions matches undone in all metadata items, except “Company” property:
+You can set scope for redaction by setting filter, e.g. to MetadataFilter.Description. - it will leave the regular expressions matches undone in all metadata items, except “Description” property:

       title_right: "How to Redact PPSM Metadata"
       content_right: |